dasizis/dotNet5782_9171_7973/README.md

 ### Design patterns
 #### Factory - Full structure
 We used the full (bonus) structure for our `Factory`.

 It finds the requested implementation of the servise contract and supplies its `Instance`.

-To get it the only following piece of code is necessary:
+To get it the following piece of code alone is necessary:

 ```csharp
 DalApi.IDal Dal { get; } = DalApi.DalFactory.GetDal();